 Many postpartum women say it helped them poop easier after delivery than the stool softeners the hospital would give!
 Heck, last night I was struggling with some restless/crampy legs before bed making it impossible to fall asleep and I took this, fell right asleep!
 Definitely great to have on hand throughout pregnancy as magnesium demands increase.

-While I liked the Vitamin D pill I took, for teeth + bone health it's actually really important to take a combo D3K2 supplement.
+My vitamin D levels were low while pregnant so my midwife wanted me to take a supplement.
+For teeth + bone health it's actually really important to take a combo D3K2 supplement.
 Just before I found out about my vitamin D levels being low, I had ordered this one.

 Since it's liquid, I just took one or two drops on top of the previous pill, or I'd take 5-7 drops on days I didn't take the pill.
 My 2 year old also takes this and it's part of my post pregnancy supplements too!